thavinb/AmpRecon/README.md

 ## In-Country Manifest

 The in country manifest file must be a `.tsv`.
-The pipeline expects to find the following columns headers:
+It may contain the following column headers:

 - `sample_id`: a sample identifier tag.
 This is used to prefix output files.